1) Buy certified organic / USDA Organic products, which cannot intentionally include any GMO ingredients. Read more

 Note #1: some of these brands and products are organic, others are not, even if they are still GMO-free.

 Note #2: a few of these brands are owned by major food corporations that are opposed to GMO labeling and donated large sums of money to defeat California’s Proposition 37 in November 2012 and Washington state’s I-522 measure in November 2013.
 These brands are designated in red text.
 (If you’re curious to see a more complete list of “corporate-owned organic brands,” please click here.)

 Depending on where you live, these “corporate organic” brands may be your only choice for purchasing organic food.
 And that’s okay.
-But if you’ve got a choice, please try to purchase products from the below brands *without* red text, as these companies are truly non-GMO… both in terms of their product, their philosophy, and their financial support for our Right to Know.
+But if you’ve got a choice, please try to purchase products from the below brands *without* red text wherever possible, as these companies are truly non-GMO… both in terms of their product, their philosophy, and their financial support for our Right to Know.

 Note #4: if you’d prefer a complete, searchable, product-by-product listing of items have received Non-GMO Project certification (regardless of whether owned by a corporation or a family), just click here.